wildfly/quickstart/hibernate3/README.md

 hibernate3: How to Use  Hibernate 3 in an Application
 =====================================================
 Author: Bartosz Baranowski
-Level: Beginner
+Level: Intermediate
 Technologies: Hibernate 3
-Summary: Performs the same functions as _hibernate4_ quickstart, but uses Hibernate version 3 for database access
+Summary: Example that uses Hibernate 3 for database access.
+Compare the code in this quickstart to the _hibernate4_ quickstart to see the changes needed to upgrade to Hibernate 4.

 What is it?
 -----------